whipowill/wow-acore-mod-nerf-herder/README.md

 THIS PROJECT IS IN IT'S INFANCY.
 IT HAS NOT BEEN HEAVILY TESTED.

+This dynamic method of solving the problem won't perfectly match the original game.
+The idea is to get close, and add additional options to promote world PVP against the NPCs.

 ## Configuration

-I understand this dynamic method of solving the problem won't perfectly match the original game.
-The idea here is to get close, and be able to make additional optional changes to creatures that promote world PVP against the NPCs.

-- ``NerfHerder.MaxPlayerLevelEnable`` - Nerf any creature over the max player level (from ``worldserver.conf``), provided they are not in a dungeon, raid, or battleground.
+- ``NerfHerder.MaxPlayerLevelEnable`` - Nerf any creature over the max player level (from ``worldserver.conf``), provided they are not in a dungeon or raid.
 This includes town guards and faction leaders.
-Under this ruleset, non-elites are cut to 5 levels below the limit and elites are cut to the limit, with all their stats discounted proportionately from what they were before.
+Under this ruleset, a lvl 60 max would generate lvl 55 non-elites and lvl 60 elites, with all their stats discounted proportionately from what they were before.

-- ``NerfHerder.MaxZoneLevelEnable`` - Nerf any PVP creature over the zone recommended level, which means the max questing level for the zone.
+- ``NerfHerder.MaxZoneLevelEnable`` - Nerf any creature over the zone recommended questing level, provided they are flagged for PVP.
 This includes village guards and flight masters.
-Under this ruleset, non-elites and elites are cut to match the limit, with all their stats discounted proportionately from what they were before.
-This effects many NPCs throughout the world.
+Under this ruleset, a lvl 20 zone would generate lvl 20 non-elites and lvl 20 elites, with all their stats discounted proportionately from what they were before.

 ## The Vision